-REMONDIS is seeking to deliver for Queenslanders a new $400 million Clean Energy & Resource Recovery Precinct at Swanbank that will reduce both landfill and odour, plus deliver more skilled jobs for Ipswich residents.
+REMONDIS is seeking to deliver for Queenslanders a new $400 million Waste to Energy plant at Swanbank that will reduce both landfill and odour, plus deliver skilled jobs for Ipswich residents.

-The state-of-the-art Precinct will implement the most advanced and proven European clean energy technology at the existing Swanbank site, replicating facilities that are successfully operating in built-up urban areas in places like Paris, Copenhagen and Vienna.
+The state-of-the-art plant will implement the most advanced and proven European clean energy technology at REMONDIS’ existing Swanbank landfill, replicating facilities that are successfully operating in built-up urban areas in places like Paris, Copenhagen and Vienna.

-The Clean Energy & Resource Recovery Precinct will also generate about 200 construction jobs and up to 70 secure local jobs for Ipswich residents once operational.
+The facility will also generate about 200 construction jobs and up to 70 skilled local jobs for Ipswich residents once operational.

-The Clean Energy & Resource Recovery Precinct will be a first of its kind on Australia’s East Coast, showcasing Queensland as a clean energy leader through world-class technology.
+The Swanbank Waste to Energy plant will be a first of its kind for Queensland, showcasing Ipswich as a waste management and clean energy leader through world-class technology.